GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

-401|Insufficient privileges to perform the operation |	Account does not have appropriate privileges to perform the operation 403|You dont have permission to access this resource | Forbidden 404|Requested URL not found	| Not found 405|Insufficient privileges to edit opportunity | Validation exception 500| Internal Server Error please try after sometime | Internal Server Error 501| Invalid request |Not Implemented
+401|Insufficient privileges to perform the operation |	Account does not have appropriate privileges to perform the operation 403|You dont have permission to access this resource | Forbidden 404|Requested URL not found	| Not found 405|Insufficient privileges to edit  | Validation exception 500| Internal Server Error please try after sometime | Internal Server Error 501| Invalid request |Not Implemented